Google Energy: DeepMind integration

-Google plans to combine its DeepMind AI to optimize the production of energy from its wind farms.
-Wind power will always suffer from unpredictability.
-That limits its adoption when compared to other energy sources that can reliably deliver power at a set time.
-To help solve this problem, last year DeepMind started building algorithms to boost the efficacy of Google's wind farms in the US, it said in a blog post.
-It trained a neural network on weather forecasts and past turbine data, so it could predict power output 36 hours ahead.
+Google has used DeepMind AI to optimize the production of energy from its wind farms to overcome this energy source's inherent variability, and applied this to 700 MW of wind power capacity.
+DeepMind trained a neural network on weather forecasts and past turbine data, so it could predict power output 36 hours ahead.
 Based on this, the model recommends how to allocate power to the grid a full day in advance.
-This boosted the "value" of Google's wind farms by about 20%, it claims, though it hasn't specified what form that value takes, or how it's measured.
-While it's only been built and tested out internally so far, it's not hard to imagine Google hoping to sell this technology to wind farm operators.
+This boosted the "value" of Google's wind farms by about 20%, it claimed, though it did not specify what form that value takes, or how it's measured.
+While only described as built and tested internally, as of 2019, there was noted potential to sell this technology to wind farm operators.

 Authorization to buy and sell energy

 In February 2010, the Federal Energy Regulatory Commission FERC granted Google an authorization to buy and sell energy at market rates.
 The order specifically states that Google Energy—a subsidiary of Google—holds the rights "for the sale of energy, capacity, and ancillary services at market-based rates", but acknowledges that neither Google Energy nor its affiliates "own or control any generation or transmission" facilities.